deckhouse/sds-node-configurator/docs/USAGE.md

 ```

 ### Extracting the `BlockDevice` Resource from the `LVMVolumeGroup` Resource
 To extract the `BlockDevice` resource from the `LVMVolumeGroup` resource, you need to either modify the `spec.blockDeviceSelector` field of the `LVMVolumeGroup` resource (by adding other selectors) or change the corresponding labels on the `BlockDevice` resource, so they no longer match the selectors of the `LVMVolumeGroup`.
+After this, you need to manually execute the commands `pvmove`, `vgreduce`, and `pvremove` on the node.

 > **Caution!** If the deleting `LVM Volume Group` resource contains any `Logical Volume` (even if it is only the `Thin-pool` that is specified in `spec`), a user must delete all those `Logical Volumes` manually.
 Otherwise, the `LVMVolumeGroup` resource and its `Volume Group` will not be deleted.